Economy of the Gambia

-The economy of the Gambia is heavily reliant on agriculture.
-The Gambia has a mixed economy with a heavy reliance on agriculture, combined with relatively weak centralized economic planning and government regulation.
-Before 2017 the Gambia had a under Yahya Jammeh liberal, market-based economy characterised by traditional subsistence agriculture, a historic reliance on groundnuts (peanuts) for export earnings, a re-export trade built up around its ocean port, low import duties, minimal administrative procedures, a fluctuating exchange rate with no exchange controls, and a significant tourism industry.
-The Gambia also has no significant mineral or other natural resources, and has a limited agricultural base.
+The Gambia has a developing economy heavily reliant on agriculture.
+It has a mixed economy with a heavy reliance on agriculture, combined with relatively weak centralized economic planning and government regulation.
+Before 2017, under Yahya Jammeh, the Gambia had a liberal, market-based economy characterised by traditional subsistence agriculture, a historic reliance on groundnuts (peanuts) for export earnings, a re-export trade built up around its ocean port, low import duties, minimal administrative procedures, a fluctuating exchange rate with no exchange controls, and a significant tourism industry.
+The Gambia also has no significant mineral or other natural resources and has a limited agricultural base.
 About 75% of the population depends on crops and livestock for its livelihood.
 Small-scale manufacturing activity features the processing of peanuts, fish, and animal hides.

 Short-run economic progress remains highly dependent on foreign aid, and on responsible government economic management as forwarded by International Monetary Fund technical help and advice.

 Economic history

-Current GDP per capita of the Gambia registered a peak growth of 23.3% in the 1970s.
-Economic growth slowed by 8.30% in the 1980s and a further 5.20% in the 1990s.

-Re-export trade normally constitutes a major segment of economic activity, but the 50% devaluation of the CFA franc in January 1994 made Senegalese goods more competitive and hurt the re-export trade.
+The re-export trade normally constitutes a major segment of economic activity, but the 50% devaluation of the CFA franc in January 1994 made Senegalese goods more competitive and hurt the re-export trade.
 The Gambia has benefited from a rebound in tourism after its decline in response to the military's takeover in July 1994.
 Lately, Indian global health expert Dr Edmond Fernandes stated that Gambia presents a global investment opportunity and dissected various areas of business interests.

-Macro-economic trend

-This is a chart of trend of gross domestic product of Gambia at market prices estimated by the International Monetary Fund with figures in millions of Dalasi (currency used in Gambia).